briffy/PiscesQoLDashboard/README.md

 ## Change Log ##
+- v0.1.2
+  * Fixed bug with docker updater.
+If no config has been downloaded by Pisces (either updates disabled or haven't run) then it would stop the docker from being enabled.
+Now it will use the current config if no new config from Pisces is found.

 - v0.1.1
   * Added functionality: clear blockchain data, update miner docker and update dashboard.
   * A few quality of life enhancements, tweaking of minor bugs and updating styles.